guilala/srcerer/README.md

 Npm [package](https://www.npmjs.com/package/srcerer) for building and serving light and modular web applications with [Node.js](https://nodejs.org) and [Nginx](http://nginx.org).

 ## Purpose
-With Srcerer you can build, and / or serve web applications:
+With Srcerer you can build, and / or serve web applications written in vanilla Javascript:
 - With a modular Node.Js back- end.
-- With a modular client side; say "self-contained web components", or "ShadowDOM" avant la lettre.
+- And a modular client side; say "self-contained web components", or "ShadowDOM" avant la lettre.
 - Being lightweight, compatible with conventional browsers, and [webviews](http://developer.telerik.com/featured/what-is-a-webview).

 You can also use Srcerer to help: